Eschatologue/CM_wiki/docs/class/rogue/swashbuckler.md

 ### Level 3: Rakish Audacity

-When you roll Initiative, you can give yourself a bonus to the roll equal to your Charisma modifier.
+You have honed your skills in one to one battles.

+***Initiative.*** You have Advantage on Initiative rolls.

-You also gain an additional way to use your Sneak Attack; you don't need Advantage on the attack roll to use your Sneak Attack against a creature if you are within 5 feet of it, no other creatures are within 5 feet of you, and you don't have Disadvantage on the attack roll.
+***Dueling***.
+You also gain an additional way to use your Sneak Attack; you don’t need Advantage on the attack roll to use your Sneak Attack against a creature if you are within 5 feet of it, no other creatures are within 5 feet of you, and you don’t have Disadvantage on the attack roll.
 All the other rules for Sneak Attack still apply to you.

 ### Level 9: Panache